wistia/wistia-open-docs/_posts/twitter.md

 can start following the handle you specified, and the video will just keep on playing without interruption.

-To use the Twitter Follow lab, head to your account and open the video you would like to use.
+To use the Twitter Follow Lab, head to your account and open the video you would like to use.
 First, get it [customized]({{ '/customizing-your-video' | post_url }}) the way you want.
 Next, select *Embed & Share* from the <span class="action_menu">Video Actions</span> menu.